James Lapine

 James Elliot Lapine (born January 10, 1949) is an American stage director, playwright, screenwriter, and librettist.
-He has won the Tony Award for Best Book of a Musical three times, for Into the Woods, Falsettos, and Passion.
+He has won the Tony Award for Best Book of a Musical three times, for Into the Woods, Falsettos, and Passion, as well as the Pulitzer Prize for Drama for Sunday in the Park with George.
 He has frequently collaborated with Stephen Sondheim and William Finn.

 Early life

-Lapine was born in Mansfield, Ohio, the son of Lillian (Feld) and David Sanford Lapine.
+Lapine was born on January 10, 1949, in Mansfield, Ohio, the son of Lillian (Feld) and David Sanford Lapine.
 He graduated from Franklin and Marshall College in 1971.
 Though he did not actively pursue theatre in childhood, Lapine did play Jack in an elementary school production of Jack and the Beanstalk.

 Career

-Lapine did graduate study in photography and graphic design at the California Institute of the Arts, where he received an MFA in 1973.
+Lapine studied photography and graphic design at the California Institute of the Arts, where he received an MFA in 1973.
 He was a photographer, graphic designer, and architectural preservationist, and taught design at the Yale School of Drama.
 At Yale University he wrote an adaptation of and directed Gertrude Stein's Photograph, which was produced Off-Broadway at the Open Space in SoHo in 1977.
 He went on to write and direct Off-Broadway plays and musicals, directing composer William Finn's March of the Falsettos in 1981; the musical won the Outer Critics Circle Award for Best Off-Broadway Play.
 Frank Rich, the New York Times theater critic, noted "Mr. Lapine's wildly resourceful staging".

 In 1982, Lapine was introduced to Stephen Sondheim.
 The pair developed Sunday in the Park with George: Lapine wrote the book and directed; Sondheim created the music and lyrics.
 The play was first produced Off-Broadway in 1983, and moved to Broadway in 1984.
 Their next musical was Into the Woods, which premiered on Broadway in 1987, for which Lapine won the Tony Award and the Drama Desk Award for Best Book of a Musical.
 They next collaborated on the musical Passion, for which Lapine wrote the book and directed.
 The musical ran on Broadway in 1994 and in the West End in 1996, receiving a nomination for the Olivier Award for Best New Musical, and winning the Tony Award for Best Musical and the Tony Award for Best Book of a Musical, among other awards and nominations.
 Their last collaboration was the revue Sondheim on Sondheim.
 Presented on Broadway in 2010, it won the Drama Desk Award for Outstanding Musical Revue.